INTRODUCTION TO HAVELOCK ISLAND

 The easiest way to move around is by renting a scooter.
 You can hire them on a daily basis at approximately INR 400 per day.
 Fuel Stations shuts by 5 pm.
 Auto rickshaws are also available and cost around INR 50 to 200 depending on where you have to go.
 You can even try to negotiate with an auto driver to take you to far-off Radhanagar for about INR 500.

-HOW LONG TO GO FOR
+HOW LONG TO STAY IN HAVELOCK?

 A vacation to Andaman is incomplete without a visit to the Havelock Island.
 A must-see and a part of most travel itineraries, the place is known for the magnificent Radhanagar Beach and the islands chilled café culture.
 Keeping this in mind, many stay for one night in Havelock.
 However the island is also the hub for adventure water activities like scuba diving and kayaking – we thus suggest a minimum of a two night stay at Havelock and a comfortable three nights too if time permits.
 You can explore the beaches on one day and try a few water sports on others.